sverweij/dependency-cruiser/doc/rules-reference.md

   the detection in without a rule set or without an orphan rule, pass `forceOrphanCheck: true` as part of the `pOptions` parameter.

-## `options` not also command line options
+## The `options`

-### Yarn Plug'n'Play support - externalModuleResolutionStrategy
-If you're using yarn's Plug'n'Play to have external modules resolved and want dependency-cruiser to take that into account, set the `externalModuleResolutionStrategy` attribute to `yarn-pnp`.
-The default for this attribute is `node_modules` which is the default strategy in the node ecosystem as well.
+### `doNotFollow`: don't cruise modules adhering to this pattern any further
+> command line option equivalent: `--do-not-follow` (string values only)

+If you _do_ want to see certain modules in your reports, but are not interested in these modules' dependencies, you'd pass the regular expression for those modules to the `--do-not-follow` (short: `-X`) option.
+A typical pattern you'd use with this is "node_modules":

-### Specifying dependency types in `doNotFollow`
+#### Specifying dependency types in `doNotFollow`
+> It's not possible to use this on the command line

 On the command line you can use `--do-not-follow` to specify a regular expression for files that dependency-cruiser should cruise, but not follow any further.
 In the options section you can restrict what gets cruised by specifying